 Students will not be expected to sell anything for the purpose of fundraising.
 The P.O. will address all fundraising needs.
-One such fundraising expectation is for each family to donate \$25 annually to the Parent Organization.
+One such fundraising is each family is encouraged to donate \$25 annually to the Parent Organization.
 This and other P.O. led fundraising efforts keep our students from engaging in sales.
 It is the policy of Thomas Edison Charter Schools not to have private business use the school as a marketing arm.